 - The little corners of modern Athens that will amaze you

-Description of the 6 hour photography tour in Athens
+Description of the 6-hour photography tour in Athens

 This private photography tour is designed for those who enjoy visiting ancient monuments and archaeological sites and are able to discover their beauty and capture it with their camera.

-Your professional driver will take you to the actual Acropolis Hill, with its magnificent Parthenon, Erechtheion and the Porch of Maidens, to admire the classical beauty of Athens in person.
-Next we’ll visit the ancient Agora of Athens built at the feet of the Acropolis, in the picturesque quarter of Plaka, which will give you endless options for shooting.
+Your professional driver will take you to the actual Acropolis Hill, with its magnificent Parthenon, Erechtheion, and the Porch of Maidens, to admire the classical beauty of Athens in person.
+Next, we’ll visit the ancient Agora of Athens built at the feet of the Acropolis, in the picturesque quarter of Plaka, which will give you endless options for shooting.

 Plaka is a maze of cobblestone streets with pots of flowers and neoclassical houses you will absolutely love.
-Meandering streets, gardens and stone walls will give you the impression that you are not in Athens but in one of the famous Greek islands.
+Meandering streets, gardens, and stone walls will give you the impression that you are not in Athens but in one of the famous Greek islands.

-You will see the Stoa of Attalos, where you can visit the incredibly beautiful temple of Hephaistus, and the Byzantine Church of St Apostles nearby.
+You will see the Stoa of Attalos, where you can visit the incredibly beautiful temple of Hephaistus and the Byzantine Church of St Apostles nearby.

 You will also see the remains of Hadrian’s library, built by the famous Roman Emperor, which was one of the most important libraries of the Roman times.

-You will see the Roman Agora, and the Fethiye Djami mosque which is one of the few remaining Ottoman monuments in the city.
+You will see the Roman Agora and the Fethiye Djami mosque which is one of the few remaining Ottoman monuments in the city.
 The Octagonal tower built by Andronicus, with the sundial, and the hydraulic clock will also amaze you, showing you how technology was advanced at the time.

-Finally, you will visit the Lycabettus hill that provides the best views to the entire city of Athens.
+Finally, you will visit the Lycabettus hill that provides the best views of the entire city of Athens.
 Allow your gaze to stretch from the northern mountains that surround Athens to the port of Piraeus to the south, and take some pictures that will impress everyone back home.

 Join Athens Tour Greece and enjoy one of the most memorable experiences of your life with this photography tour in the city of Athens of today and yesterday.